 - Discuss the topic with your department or potential supervisors

-- Contact the employer, send application and additional documentation as required
+- Contact the employer, send any application and documentation as required

 - Agree on a topic outline, roles and a project timeline with the employer and your supervisor

-If you do a academic collaboration with an organization in the Trondheim region you can get covered travel and other expenses.
+If you collaborate with an organization in the Trondheim region, you can get a refund for travel and other expenses.
 Read more about the travel scholarship.

 Another great way to gain practical experience is through one of the many student organizations at NTNU.
 They will allow you to get more involved in culture, media, humanitarian work, politics and of course your own field of study.

-Internships and trainee-programmes can be good starting points for your career.
+Internships or trainee positions can be a good stepping stone for your career.
 They are usually tailored for recent graduates, last for a set period of time and contain some level of professional training.
 In some cases you work for several employers during that period, gaining more diverse experiences and professional network.
 Many students are offered full-time work afterwards.
-Internship and trainee-positions are usually announced at the start of each year.
-Some of the more popular positions can be announced more than a year in advance, so you have to start looking early.
+Internship and trainee-positions are usually announced early each year.

 Curious about what former students do professionally?
 In 2019 NTNU conducted a extensive candidate study.
-The results are available in a web portal, where you can filter results by your faculty, campus or study program.
-Here you can find NTNU's Candidate Survey
+The results are available in an online portal, where you can filter results by your faculty, campus or programme of study.